mbondokic/bootstrap-portfolio/README.md

 # bootstrap-portfolio
-Portfolio website made with Bootstrap
+Portfolio website made with HTML, CSS and Bootstrap.